KonstantinKuklin/HandlerSocketLibrary/docs/eng/Insert.md

 Open an index with columns `'key', 'date', 'float', 'varchar', 'text', 'set', 'union'`.

-Paste the data on the index, certainly pass an array of values, where a value for insertion is also an array.
+Paste the data on the index, certainly pass an array of values.

 ```php
 $writer = new \HS\Writer('localhost', 9999);